Nike – stabilisation signals emerge within downtrend.

 Despite continued revenue pressure in several regions (notably a 11% decline in North America and a 21% decline in China), the company was laying the groundwork for a gradual recovery in operational efficiency.
 With external risks easing and the planned initiatives being successfully implemented, Nike’s medium-term share price outlook was assessed as positive.

-Nike, Inc. Q1 FY2026 report
+Nike, Inc. Q1 2026 financial results

 • Revenue: 11.72 billion USD (+1%)